Huawei G8: Hardware

-The G8 uses an all-metal chassis, a 5.5-inch IPS LCD display with Full HD resolution (1920×1080 pixels), and 2.5D curved Gorilla Glass.
+The G8 uses an all-metal chassis, a 5.5-inch IPS LCD with Full HD resolution (1920×1080 pixels), and 2.5D curved Gorilla Glass.
 It also includes a fingerprint sensor on the back of the smartphone, using Huawei's Fingerprint Sense 2.0 technology.

 It is equipped with an octa-core Qualcomm Snapdragon 615 processor, which has eight Cortex-A53 cores, four of which are clocked at 1.5 GHz, four at 1.2 GHz.
 The G8 also integrates the Adreno 405 GPU and has 3 GB of RAM.
 The G8 includes a 3,000 mAh battery.

 It supports GSM, UMTS, LTE-TDD, LTE-FDD networks.
 For the Chinese edition, it also supports TD-SCDMA network.
 The G8 supports Wi-Fi, GPS, Bluetooth, NFC and dual-SIMs.

 The G8's rear camera has 13 megapixels and a double LED flash.
 It is also equipped with Sony’s IMX278 sensor and features the OIS technology as well as an f/2.0 aperture.
 The camera also has ISP Foodie mode.
 The smartphone is equipped with a front camera of 5 megapixels, and also has a makeup mode.

 The G8 comes in three colors: Golden, Gray, Silver.
 It is equipped with 3GB RAM, 32GB ROM, and microSD support up to 128GB.
 The Chinese edition's RAM and ROM is lower than the global edition, however, with 2GB and 16GB instead.